2019-2020 ACC Basketball Preview

 North Carolina concluded last season with their tenth Sweet 16 appearance in Roy Williams’ s 16 year tenure.
 Now, after losing five major contributors, the Tar Heels will welcome a recruiting class that includes two 5 star prospects for the second year in a row.
 However, with holes on his roster that his recruiting class wasn’t going to fill, Williams set off on a new adventure of sorts by visiting the graduate transfer market for the first time, eventually landing two of the most highly regarded players available.

 The Tar Heels will be replacing one one and done, shoot first point guard with another with the addition of Cole Anthony, a top 5 recruit and projected top 10 pick in next year’s draft.
 While Anthony lacks White’s length, he possesses excellent speed and athleticism, can score at all three levels, and may actually be a more assertive driver and defender than his predecessor.
 Like White, passing and avoiding turnovers will be a work in progress.
 Even though White posted an assist to turnover ratio of less than two to one, UNC always passes extremely well as a team; they finished 13th in the nation in assist to turnover ratio a year ago, with only Nassir Little posting more turnovers than assists.
 Also like White, Anthony will have plenty of help taking care of the basketball.
 Among those will be Leaky Black, who stands to be the most improved of North Carolina’s returning players.
 An ankle injury essentially cut his freshman year short, but he flashed the skill set and athleticism that made him a top 50 recruit while he was healthy.
 At a lean and athletic 6-7, Black has the versatility to defend anywhere on the perimeter, while offensively his passing ability makes him a legitimate option as Anthony’s backup and his perimeter jump shot and driving ability should make him a double digit scorer.
-A second freshman, top 70 recruit Anthony Harris, will see time at point guard as well; in addition to being a skilled perimeter shooter and passer, he plays with energy and aggression at both ends of the floor.
+A second freshman, top 70 recruit Anthony Harris, will see time at point guard as well once he returns from December knee surgery.
+In addition to being a skilled perimeter shooter and passer, he plays with energy and aggression at both ends of the floor.
 The first of Williams’ graduate transfers, Christian Keeling, will have a chance to start at shooting guard.
 Keeling (18.7 ppg., 6.9 rpg., 38% 3pt.) was a first team All Big South selection as a junior at Charleston Southern, where he led his team in points, rebounds, assists, and steals.
 He shoots well from the perimeter, defends, and is an excellent rebounder for his position that will help UNC retain their usual dominance of the boards.
 3 and D wing Brandon Robinson should also see a larger role as a senior; he still doesn’t look for his shot often, but when he does he shoots a high percentage (46.3% 3pt.) and he makes good decisions with the basketball.

 Junior Garrison Brooks (7.9 ppg., 5.6 rpg.) will again anchor the Tar Heels in the paint.
 While he doesn’t post huge numbers, he moves his feet well and makes excellent decisions at both ends of the court.
 Armando Bacot, the second five star recruit, will be the flashier frontcourt player and give the Tar Heels a long and imposing post scorer in the Kennedy Meeks mold, which will be a nice weapon to have with the increased floor spacing.
 At 6-10, Bacot will also be important to replacing Maye’s rebounding.
 Brooks may be mobile enough to guard some stretch 4s, so if Williams wants to play with two bigs like he would have four years ago he will be able to do so.
 With three point percentages likely to decrease and more space around the paint, that becomes a more viable option.
 Another interesting option to start with Brooks will be graduate transfer Justin Pierce, who will see time at both forward spots but will serve as the team’s only real option as a stretch 4.
-Pierce is a solid outside shooter, although his percentages fell off as a junior when he was forced to serve as the team’s primary facilitator, something he won’t be asked to do at UNC.
+Pierce is a solid outside shooter, although his percentages fell off as a junior when he played with a lingering wrist injury and was forced to serve as the team’s primary facilitator, something he won’t be asked to do at UNC.
 At 6-7, 225 pounds, Pierce will be roughly the average size for a stretch 4 in the ACC with most of the conference playing small.
-He won’t put up huge scoring numbers, but he’ll hit open 3s (41.6% playing off the ball as a sophomore), find the open man (4.1 apg. last season), and attack the boards (8.9 rpg.); he’s a perfect fit for what the Tar Heels do.
+He won’t put up huge scoring numbers, but he’ll hit open 3s (41.6% as a sophomore), find the open man (4.1 apg. last season), and attack the boards (8.9 rpg.); he’s a perfect fit for what the Tar Heels do.
 6-11 junior Sterling Manley has the potential to provide Williams with another imposing big man, but he has been slowed by knee injuries.
 When he has played, he has put up outstanding per minute rebounding numbers.

 North Carolina’s ability to pass and shoot the basketball will allow them to space the floor as much as any ACC team with the new 3 point line, while post scorer Armando Bacot and multiple drivers will be able to take advantage of it in the paint.
 Offensive rebounding, which is always a strength (11th in offensive rebounds per game last season), will actually get easier.
 At the other end of the floor, the team is loaded with tough, defensive minded players both inside and particularly out, and, while leading the nation in rebounding margin for the second straight year is unlikely, it will still be a strength thanks to the carefully chosen newcomers.
 Freshmen and small conference transfers can be slow to adjust, so there is definitely the possibility of disappointment, but there is a very real possibility that Roy Williams will again be coaching a National Championship contender in March.